SunLite9/Linux-Container-Runtime/README.md

 first action is a blocking `read()` on `readyPipe_[0]`; `run()` does all of its parent-side setup (bridge, veth, cgroup) and only then writes a byte to `readyPipe_[1]`, releasing the child.
-This closed the same latent race that existed for cgroup setup since Phase 3 (the child could theoretically start running before `cgroup.procs` was written) — one barrier now covers both.
+This closed the same latent race that existed for cgroup setup (the child could theoretically start running before `cgroup.procs` was written) — one barrier now covers both.

 **RAII cleanup:** `~Veth()` deletes the host-side veth interface (`ip link del`); the kernel deletes the peer along with it, since veth